the Clinical Lens

 Trust is one of the more complicated concepts for our students as they struggle greatly with recognizing the value of this in relationships.
 Therapeutic metaphor is used throughout to tie individual actions and experiences as building trust or losing trust in relationships.
 Students are asked to engage in contemplation and introspection with how they experience building and losing trust within relationships in their lives through journaling and therapeutic groups as well as in adventure activities.

 Safe communication is the foundation of any trusting relationship.
 In the communication sequence, students gain experiential mastery of communication skills in interpersonal relationships.
-The concept of “work hard, play hard” is inherent in this sequence.
 Healthy communication poses great difficulty to our students and can require hard work to do well.
 As such, students learn that communication can become a vehicle that allows opportunities to reap the benefits of hard work through deepened relationships and play.
-Vulnerability, honesty and an awareness of our own fears is essential for us to communicate well with others.
+Vulnerability, honesty, and an awareness of our own fears are essential for us to communicate well with others.

-Teamwork creates experiential opportunities for students to explore how teamwork affects relationships.
+Teamwork creates experiential opportunities for students to explore how it affects relationships.
 Students gain practical knowledge of the importance of working together as a team to effect mutual change.
-In order to help students increase their applicable understanding of the principles of teamwork, they need to be involved in and do activities that require teamwork constantly.
 One of the major focuses in the concept of living outside their comfort zone is courage over comfort.
-Students spend time working together and accomplishing the outdoor learning activities, they are learning how to build trust with themselves, become knowledgeable and confident with the safety equipment, and build trusting relationships with their peers.
-Through time and technique and as learned skills and teamwork begin to compound, we celebrate their hard work and acquired skills by providing opportunities to show mastery, leadership, and to follow the leadership of others.
+Through time and technique, and as learned skills and teamwork begin to compound, we celebrate their hard work and acquired skills by providing opportunities to show mastery, leadership, and to follow the leadership of others.